 As a practical expedient, Ind AS 116 - "Property, plant and equipment", permits a lessee not to separate non-lease components, and instead account for any lease and associated non-lease components as a single arrangement.
 The Company has not used this practical expedient.
 For a contract that contains a lease component and one or more additional lease or non-lease components, the Company allocates the consideration in the contract to each lease component on the basis of the relative stand-alone price of the lease component and the aggregate standalone price of the non-lease components.

-(All amounts are in Rupees Crore, except per share data and unless stated otherwise)
+for the year ended March 31, 2025 (All amounts are in Rupees Crore, except per share data and unless stated otherwise)

 Details of Leases: